facebookarchive/neti/README.md

 Neti firewall sync service for EC2-VPC migration

 ## Requirements
 Currently, Neti works on Ubuntu/Debian, but should work on many more platforms with a few tweaks to the package management.
 Also, if you don't use AWS, you can just stop reading now...not even sure how you got here.
 You'll need a set of AWS keys that allows instance metadata modification.
-You will need to create a Zookeeper cluster, so familiarity with Zookeeper s necessary, but all that is needed is a very basic installation.
+You will need to create a Zookeeper cluster, so familiarity with Zookeeper is necessary, but all that is needed is a very basic installation.

 ## Building Neti
 Neti is buildable as a pip package.